Kong/kongponents/docs/components/table.md

 ### enableClientSort

 **Experimental** - set this prop to `true` to enable client side sorting if using a fetcher that returns static data.
-This function is flaky currently.
+This functionality may be flaky.

 ### fetcher